ovhlabs/knowledge-base/en/_posts/2016-02-24-how-to-log-your-linux.md

 The last step is to create a dashboard displaying the result :

-- Connect to the lab manager, ensure you that you have a Stream and a Dashboard created.
+- Connect to the lab manager, ensure you that you have a Stream and that the token in the syslog configuration file is OK.
+Ensure that you have a
+Dashboard created.
 - Connect to https://laas.runabove.com
-- Go in stream, click on your stream.
+- Go in Stream Tab, click on your stream.
 In the Left top corner, chose a 1 Day range and click on the green button to search.
-- You should find a result like this :
+- You should have some results like this :

 ![Graylog search view](/kb/images/2016-02-24-how-to-log-your-linux/search.png)

-- On the top righ corner of the histogram, click on "Add to dashboard".
+- On the top right corner of the histogram, click on "Add to dashboard".

 Alright, you just created the first Widget in you dashboard.